List of Summit League champions: Cross country (men's)

-All current Summit members sponsor men's cross country except Denver and Omaha.
+All current Summit members sponsor men's cross country except Omaha.

 Several former conference members did not continuously sponsor the sport while in the league.
-Northern Illinois never sponsored men's cross country while a Summit member.
+Denver and Northern Illinois never sponsored men's cross country while they were Summit members.
 Cleveland State sponsored the sport when it joined, but dropped men's cross country after 1992.
 Wisconsin–Green Bay did not have a score in the 1982 cross country meet.
 Valparaiso did not participate in the 1984 cross country meet.
 UIC did not have a score in the 1986 cross country meet and Eastern Illinois did not participate.